Ryen-042/Macropy/README.md

 Many times, I find myself performing repetitive tasks.
 Some of these tasks are quite tedious, and others could be completed faster if I didn't have to interact with GUI elements.
 Moreover, my device's speed adds to the overall slowness.
 To address these issues, I've developed this script to automate these tasks efficiently.
 This way, I can save time and effort, making my workflow smoother and more productive.

 ## Description
-This script works as a keyboard listener.
+This script implements a keyboard listener.
 However, unlike normal keyboard listeners provided by existing modules like `keyboard`, `pynput`, etc., this script has two advantages.
 The first is the ability to use any key combination for triggering a hotkey, and multiple key combinations can be specified easily to trigger the same hotkey.
 The second advantage is the ability to use any keyboard keys (even keys like `FN`) as long as the key is reported by the os.

-This script relies heavily on Windows API.
+The script relies heavily on Windows API.
 At first, I tried to use the `keyboard` module to listen for key presses.
 However, I found that the module was not able to detect some keys like `FN`.
 Next, I tried `pyWinhook`.
 It was able to detect all the keys I use but used a lot of the system resources all the time even at idle (about 30% CPU usage!).
 This performance hit surely was not acceptable, so I decided to create my own low-level hook manager.
 The results were very satisfying.
 I was able to detect all the keys I use, and the CPU usage was below 1% at idle (30 times better than `pyWinhook`!).

+The script also implements mouse a event listener.
+An interesting bonus when activating the keyboard and mouse listeners simultaneously is the ability to a combo hotkey between the keyboard and mouse.

 ## Features
 <ins>Below are some of the windows explorer operations that the script can perform</ins>: